Kuchto47/simplicity-assignment/simplicity-backend/README.md

 $ npm run start:prod
 ```

+## API documentation

+BE is exposed on port 3030 to your local machine.

+API documentation AND manual testing with live DB is possible on [tRPC panel page](http://localhost:3030/panel) (again, with running Docker Compose!)

 ## Run tests

 In current state, no tests are written.
 Simply did not have time to do it.